 The number of cards you own and how you choose to use each of them plays a role in how high or low your credit score is.
 Several factors come into play here, including:

-4. Length of history accounts for 15% of your credit score.
-This takes into account if you have a long history of borrowing and paying back loans on time.
+- Length of history accounts for 15% of your credit score.
+This involves assessing how long a record you have of borrowing and paying back loans on time.

 How to use multiple cards to your advantage